 Try These Workouts at Home

 Getting in shape is easier than you think.
-Five local trainers explain where to start.
+Four local trainers explain where to start.

 Like many people do, I decided in January that I needed to up my exercise game.
 I’m slender and fairly fit and was a regular swimmer and enthusiastic participant in yoga and aerobics classes.
 But everything I was reading told me that as a woman over 30, I wasn’t doing the right kind of exercise; I needed to add strength training to the mix.
 So I came up with a plan: I’d lift weights twice a week, do yoga two other days and swim on Fridays.
 I joined a friend’s gym, and within two weeks I could see muscle definition in my arms and abs.
 It was working!